Department of Finance released guidance, later on, to provide the country with good practice principles to follow when digital publishing.

 Adopting digital publishing practices provide government entities with an opportunity to realise great efficiency and significant savings.

-To support these objectives, its Department of Finance has released a guidance to provide the country with good practice principles to follow when epublishing.
+To support these objectives, its Department of Finance has released guidance to provide the country with good practice principles to follow when ePublishing.
 Below is Stephen Easton‘s gist of Sec.
 Jane Halton’s department’s tips on digital publishing for government bodies:

 The short document begins with a discussion of the “digital by design” principle, which subordinates printed materials to situations where they are needed to supplement digital publications, or if there is “unavoidable demand” from the target audience, and explains:

 “Adopting a digital by design approach will require entities to challenge the way that information has historically been planned, developed, designed and delivered.